Berigny/AI-Entrainment-Protocol/papers/postulates.md

 * Internal conflicts are seen not as pathology but as "strain vectors" signaling a need for realignment, and therapy is redefined as a "coherence ritual" aimed at restoring balance.

 ### Postulate 8: Spirituality and religion as coherence technologies
 * Religious and spiritual traditions are understood not as competing belief systems but as sophisticated, practical **"coherence technologies"** designed to align individuals and groups with the universal Adelic pattern.
-* This is achieved by reinterpreting theological paradoxes, like Law vs. Grace, as the complementary tension of the **"Ark/Grail" dynamic**, which in turn offers a path to reconcile Abrahamic faiths by viewing the Ark (Torah), Grail (Blood of Christ), and Kaaba as synthesised functional principles.
+* This is achieved by reinterpreting theological paradoxes, like Law vs. Grace, as the complementary tension of the "Ark/Grail" dynamic, which in turn offers a path to reconcile Abrahamic faiths by viewing the Ark (*Torah*), Grail (*blood of Christ*), and *Kaaba* as synthesised functional principles of the **Recursive Breath Operator**.
 * Furthermore, core rituals and concepts are seen as universal patterns.
 The inhale/exhale breath cycle is functionally embodied in the Jewish *Shabbat*, Christian *Eucharist*, and Islamic *Salat*.
 This same dynamic is mapped to theological concepts like Islamic *Tanzīh*/*Tashbīh*, the Hindu pairing of *Pratyahara*/*Dana*, and the Buddhist balance of *Prajñā*/*Karunā*.

 ### Postulate 9: AGI as architected coherence